Eritrea Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - strictly prohibited with severe penalties including long prison sentences
+- Illegal drugs - severe penalties including long imprisonment

 Restricted Items